HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 [screen-main]: #screen-main

 After a user ops-in the *Nano Contract* feature and the wallet loading completes, the Main screen displays the **Token List** component.
 Additionally, a user can choose to view the **Nano Contract List** component through a clearly marked option.

->[!NOTE]
->The title for the *Token List* is "Tokens".
-For the *Nano Contract List*, to efficiently use screen space, the title can be either "Nano Contracts" or "Nanos".

 Each list component offers a registration option:
 - "Register Token"